Trial and error: early pilot training for the RFC in the Great War

 There were going to be many more days like that.

-In late spring they ended up for some months at Estrée Blanche, an aerodrome on a low hill not far south of St Omer, in gentle farmland disfigured by coal mine slag heaps.
-On 10 May Whitehouse took off with Captain Bush and C Flight for a patrol which got very busy.
+On 1st May 22 Sqn left Chipilly for Flez, and on the 10th May Whitehouse took off with Captain Bush and C Flight for a patrol which got very busy.
 Having brought down one German machine, Whitehouse copped a load of shrapnel in one of his shoulders and his arm stopped working.
 Bush realised what had happened and headed for base.

 On the ground, Whitehouse carefully extracted himself from his Fee with Bush’s help, and they saw a commotion around one of the other machines.
 The duty flight sergeant explained that Learmount had been hit.
 Bush asked him how bad it was, and Whitehouse’s account of the reply is rendered in East London vernacular: “Mostly ‘is feelin’s, sir.
 One came up through ‘is tank and spoiled ‘is trousers.
 You ought to ‘ear ‘im aswearin’!
 The Major carn’t arf say it!”

 Watching this scene, Whitehouse remarked: “He just looked just angry, not hurt.
 I didn’t blame him.
 You can’t go home with a blighty in the breeches and expect to get any sympathy.”
 Actually, Learmount had returned from a low-level “oblique photography” sortie, which explained the nature of his injury.
-For these missions, the crews have to fly so low above the battle lines that they are within easy range of small arms fire.
+For these missions, the crews have to fly so low above the battle lines that they are within easy range of small arms fire from the ground.

 As it turned out, neither airman had got his “blighty” [a wound that gives the damaged man a ticket home].
 They recovered with some attention from the camp medic, and a few days off active duty.